Abd al-Rahman Sanchuelo: Youth

 Sanchuelo was born in Córdoba, the son of the hajib Almanzor and a converted Christian named Abda.
-She was daughter of Sancho II of Pamplona, likely originally named Urraca or Sancha.
+She was a daughter of Sancho II of Pamplona, likely originally named Urraca or Sancha.
 He was nicknamed Sanchol (شنجول), the diminutive of Sancho, after his Christian grandfather.
 His father had elevated the role of hajib, once an advisory role, to become the de facto leader of the Córdoba caliphate, setting up his own court, taking charge of the armies and sequestering Caliph Hisham II from the public in near-captivity.
 Sanchuelo would have been raised at his father's residence of az-Zahira on the outskirts of Córdoba.
 At the age of about nine in September 992 he rode out to receive the visit of his grandfather Sancho II, and escort him along the troop-lined road to his father at the az-Zahira court.

 His father took active means to toughen him and his elder brother as warriors.
 About 995, troops of the Kingdom of Pamplona attacked Calatayud and killed the governor's brother.
 In revenge Almanzor ordered the beheading of 50 Pamplonan captives who had been taken at Uncastillo some time earlier.
 According to Ibn Darraj, at Almanzor's direction, Sanchuelo was tasked with personally beheading one of the captives, who was his uncle.
 Then at the age of 14 in 997, Sanchuelo took part in his father's campaign against Santiago de Compostela, and Ibn Darraj composed a poem celebrating Sanchuelo's acts as well as a second dedicated to the actions of both Sanchuelo and his brother.
 In the Battle of Cervera in 1000, when the situation looked dire, his father sent him to the front lines to fight (as reported by historian Ibn Hayyan, whose father was present).

 Succession as hajib

 In 1002, Almanzor died while being taken to Medinaceli.
 On his death bed, he instructed his favorite son Abd al-Malik al-Muzaffar to leave Abd al-Rahman in charge of the local army, while he was to speed to Caliph Hisham II in Córdoba to carry news of his father's death and be given the reigns of the caliphate as successor to his father before any resistance might arise.
 This the Caliph did, in spite of popular protest demanding direct rule by Hisham.
 The new hajib had to put these protests down with force.

-Al-Muzaffar spent his short tenure fighting successive campaigns to try and bring the Christian states of the north to submission.
-During one of these, at the surrender of the fortress of San Martín in 1007, Sanchelo was given charge of the hostages by his brother, with orders to separate out all the men and put them to the blade, while enslaving the women and children among the troops.
+Al-Muzaffar spent his short tenure fighting successive campaigns to try to bring the Christian states of the north to submission.
+During one of these, at the surrender of the fortress of San Martín in 1007.
 Al-Muzaffar became ill during 1008 and had to stop a campaign against Castile, as he faced rebellions from two rivals.
 He died either on 8 October or about 22 October 1008.